airbnb/chronon/docs/source/setup/Components.md

 ## Chronon directory

 This is a code directory where users come to create features and author various other Chronon entities.
 These entities are all python code, and also have a corollary thrift file that is created in the same directory as a result of the `compile` command.
-See the Test and Deploy documentation for more detaisl.
+See the [Test](../test_deploy_serve/Test.md) and [Deploy](../test_deploy_serve/Deploy.md) documentation for more details.

 ## Batch compute jobs

 Compiled Chronon definitions can be used to run batch compute jobs using the Chronon engine.
 There are a number of purposes that these jobs can serve:

 1. Create training data, written out to materialized tables
-2. Compute feature values to upload to the online KV store (see section below)
+2. Compute feature values to upload to the [online KV store](#online-kv-store)
 3. Compute data quality and online/offline consistency metrics
 4. Analyze a feature definition to gather high level metadata about schemas and hotkeys in source data